Akash Kapur

 Akash Kapur is a writer, academic, and technology policy specialist.
 He is the author of two books, India Becoming (Penguin/Riverhead, 2012) and Better to Have Gone (Scribner, 2021).
 He has consulted or worked at a number of organizations on technology policy, including UNDP, NYU, Princeton, and New America.

 He is a former columnist for the New York Times, and has published his work in various magazines and journals, including the New Yorker, the Atlantic, the Economist, and more.
 Kapur was awarded a Whiting Nonfiction Grant for Better to Have Gone, which was named a book of the year by The New York Times, The Wall Street Journal, CNN, The New Statesman, Airmail, Idler magazine, and Scribd.
 The book was a bestseller and it was shortlisted for the Tata LitLive prize, and longlisted for the Chautauqua prize.

 Early life and education

-Kapur was born to an Punjabi Indian father and American mother and raised near Auroville.
+Kapur was born to a Punjabi Indian father and American mother and raised near Auroville.
 He attended boarding school at Phillips Academy, Andover in the United States when he was sixteen.
 Kapur graduated summa cum laude from Harvard University with a major in Social Anthropology.
 He has a DPhil in Law from Oxford University (Nuffield College), which he attended as a Rhodes Scholar.
 He also attended the SAIIER (Sri Aurobindo International Institute of Educational Research) school in Auroville.